sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.multicollateralBondingCurvePool.referenceAssetId**

-> Asset that is used to compare collateral assets by value, e.g., DAI.
+> Asset that is used to compare collateral assets by value, e.g., DAI

 arguments: -